SysKitTeam/docs-monitor/how-to/powershell-scripts/import-and-use-ps-script-modules.md

 ---
-title: Import and Use PowerShell Script Modules
-description: >-
-  This article explains how and when to import and use PowerShell script modules through the PowerShell Script Wizard within SysKit Monitor.
+description: This article explains how and when to import and use PowerShell script modules through the PowerShell Script Wizard within SysKit Monitor.
-author: Andrea Budisa
-date: 4/7/2017
 ---

 # Import and Use PowerShell Script Modules